Limiting factors in high-speed data transmission includes cross talk, attenuation, and

 equations 93A-17 and 93A-18 from the IEEE 802.3bj-2014 specifications .

-After calculating S21, the System object adds the negative frequency data points so that the real components of S21 have even symmetry and the imaginary components of S21 have odd symmetry about 0 Hz.
+After calculating S21, the System object adds the negative frequency data points based on the expected even symmetry of the real components of S21 and the odd symmetry of the imaginary components of S21 of the frequency response.
 The impulse response is calculated from the inverse Fourier transform of S21.
 Finally, the impulse response is resampled so that the sample interval is dt.

 IEEE 802.3bj-2014.
 "IEEE Standard for Ethernet Amendment 2: Physical Layer Specifications and Management Parameters for 100 Gb/s Operation Over Backplanes and Copper Cables." https://standards.ieee.org/standard/802_3bj-2014.html.